Person writing by hand in a paper journal in a bright sunroom

 Morning journal prompts to set the tone before the day sets it for you

 Bring your own journal.
-Journal Party supplies the prompts, timers, and structure while your writing stays in your physical notebook.
+Journal Party supplies the prompts, timers, and structure while your writing stays on paper.

 Set the tone earlyWriting stays privateShort enough for busy mornings